newtondotcom/CoffreTonDoc/README.md

 -   Add screenshots in the readme
 -   Optimize the arboresence loading
 -   Try to make the research work using [this awesome thing](https://github.com/tantaraio/voy)
--   List current sessions (not possible using credentials and jwt) or enhance with totp ?
+-   Enhance with totp ?

-Test user credentials :

--   testrandom2@gmail.com
--   test